 As if packing up your entire apartment isn’t hard enough, you also have to leave your apartment empty and unharmed.
 And chances are you’re running on limited time to get it all done.
 But if you want to get a portion of your security deposit back, and you do, giving your apartment an extra scrub is a must.

-There are simple things to remember like patching up holes, cleaning the fridge or vacuuming the floors, but what about the other stuff.
+There are simple things to remember like cleaning the fridge, or vacuuming the floors, but what about the other stuff?
 We compiled a quick list of tasks that are often forgotten when renters move out.
 Get these done, and you may score extra digits on your well-earned security deposit check.

 Clean your dishwasher

 Most people remember the fridge and oven, but the dishwasher gets skipped.
 If the dishwasher has been cleaned recently, remember to double-check for any silverware or dishes.

 Remove stains from carpet (or try to)

 Maybe you forgot to get that stain out after your 4th of July party last year or maybe you have no clue how it got there, but your carpet most likely has a stain or two.
 Try to rid the carpet of as many stains before you lock the doors.